nathancharlesjones/STM32F030F4P6-breakout-board/README.md

    - No external oscillator

 ## Standard components
-- Cost: Approximately $3.00 on JLCPCB (in quantities of 10)
+- Cost: Approximately $3.00 per board on JLCPCB (in quantities of 10)
 - The components most likely to be needed for a typical application.
 - Includes:
    - STM32F030F4P6 (U1)